 Country of Origin:

-Asian Heritage, Racism/Discrimination, Multiculturalism & Diversity, Adjusting to Life in Canada
+Racism/Discrimination, Human Rights & Social Justice, Multiculturalism & Diversity, Adjusting to Life in Canada, Refugee Experiences

 Browse while you listen: images with relate to audio

 In 2018, Nagina was Dean's excellence teaching award recipient from Ryerson University.
 In 2011, Nagina was recognized as Champion of the New Immigrant Support Network at the Hospital for Sick Children.
 Nagina is the Chapter President of Spelling Bee of Canada for Richmond Hill/Thornhill and was recently invited to be the President of Spelling Bee of Canada.
 Nagina has been actively involved as a judge at high school-level science fairs in Toronto and York Region since 2000.
 Nagina has also been involved in counselling and guidance of new immigrants for job prospects and further education.

 My life in Canada began in the winter of 1995.
 I was seeing the snow for the very first time.
 I was fascinated by all the bare trees covered with the white snow and felt like I needed to touch it.
 It felt so soft.
 Challenges to adjust to this new country with different culture began the same day.
 I prepared myself for a long time but did not know what it was going to be like, but I was ready.

 It felt awkward when I wore a winter coat for the first time I thought, “How I am going to walk in this heavy thing?”
 But I was perfectly fine.
 My first job in Canada was working for one of the professors at the University of Guelph.
 He was impressed with my research.
 I felt pleased, but I was missing my family a lot, especially my dad.
 I sometimes wished I was a bird and could quickly fly to them and back.
 But that never happens.